Hyperstore/hyperstore.github.io/Samples/Overview/index.md

 layout: base
 title: Sample Observable domain
 ---
-This topic shows you how use Hyperstore to create a simple observable model running in a **MVVM** context.
+This topic shows you how use Hyperstore to create a simple observable model running in a **MVVM** context using the following **Hyperstore** features:
+1. Data binding
+2. Calculated property
+3. Custom type with validation rule
+4. Instanciation of a domain element in a session.

-Hyperstore is available as a Portable Class Library and can be used with the Microsoft Framework (from the 4.5.0 version), Windows Phone 8.0 and 8.1 and on IOS and Android thanks to Xamarin.
+> Hyperstore is available as a Portable Class Library and can be used with the Microsoft Framework (from the 4.5.0 version), Windows Phone 8.0 and 8.1 and on IOS and Android thanks to Xamarin.

+***

-In this tutorial, you will create a simple customer with two simple properties, a calculated property and a property with a custom type containg its own validation rule.
+In this tutorial, you will create a simple customer with two simple properties, a calculated property and a property with a custom type containing its own validation rule.

 This tutorial walks you through these basic steps :